Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Predictions in 2HDM

 \section{Predictions in 2HDM}

-The formulas from the previous section can be straightforwardly modified for the type-II 2HDM version of the model, where the structure of Yukawa couplings of SM and new leptons to two Higgs doublets, $H_u$ and $H_d$, follows from the $Z_2$ symmetry~\cite{Dermisek:2020cod, Dermisek:2021ajd}.
-Since charged leptons couple to $H_d$, the $H$ in both lagrangians (\ref{eq:lagrangian}) and (\ref{eq:eff_lagrangian}) is replaced by $H_d$.
-Both Higgs doublets participate in electroweak symmetry breaking, their neutral components develop vacuum expectation values, $\left< H_u^0 \right> = v_u$ and $\left< H_d^0 \right> = v_d$, with $\sqrt{v_u^2 + v_d^2} = v = 174$ GeV and $\tan \beta \equiv v_u / v_d$.
+The above formulas can be straightforwardly modified for the type-II 2HDM version of the model, where the structure of Yukawa couplings of SM and new leptons to two Higgs doublets, $H_u$ and $H_d$, follows from the $Z_2$ symmetry.
+Since charged leptons couple to $H_d$, the $H$ in both Lagrangians (\ref{eq:lagrangian}) and (\ref{eq:eff_lagrangian}) is replaced by $H_d$.
+Both Higgs doublets participate in EWSB, their neutral components develop vacuum expectation values, $\left< H_u^0 \right> = v_u$ and $\left< H_d^0 \right> = v_d$, with $\sqrt{v_u^2 + v_d^2} = v = 174$ GeV and $\tan \beta \equiv v_u / v_d$.
 Thus, in the charged lepton mass matrix (\ref{eq:mass_matrix}), and Eqs. (\ref{eq:m_mu}) and (\ref{eq:m^LE}), $v$ is replaced by $v_d$.